-Call Rooms: The Urology program does not have an institutionally-assigned call room.
-Residents who require a place to sleep in the hospital may call Bed Control at 608-263-8775 and ask for a call room in the 'resident hotel system.'
+Sleep Rooms: The Urology program does not have an institutionally-assigned call room.
+Residents who require a place to sleep in the hospital may schedule a room utilizing the on-line reservation system: https://uwhealth.resourcescheduler.net/resourcescheduler

 Safe Ride Home: GME Administration will reimburse a resident for a cab ride home in the case that s/he is too fatigued to safely drive home following a work period.
 Receipts should be submitted to the Program Coordinator within 30 days.